Isabel Marant: Isabel Marant™

+In 2020, the label signed a 10-year licensing agreement with Safilo for the design, production and global distribution of sunglasses and optical frames.

+In 2021, the brand launched Isabel Marant Vintage, a secondhand site that takes donations of used clothing from the label in exchange for vouchers.

 As of 2019, the company has 13 shops worldwide in cities such as Paris, Rome, New York, Tokyo, Hong Kong, Seoul, Los Angeles, Beijing, Madrid, Beirut, and London and has retailers in more than 35 countries.

+Isabel Marant has announced the closure of its Tokyo Omotesando and Newman Shinjuku stores.

 Style

 When Marant studied fashion at Studio Berçot, the director said “You shouldn't want others to wear things that you won't wear yourself”, and this phrase became her motto.
 Marant collections are based around several simple pieces such as tight and straight trousers; soft and unstructured shirts and blouses; as well as tailored jackets and coats.
 Her apparel is often embellished with prints, fringes, embroidery, studs or lace.
 Marant's typical outfit allows the wearer to be between boho and rock chic with a loose blouse and a pair of cropped leather trousers.
 The collections never change radically which makes it easy to combine pieces from different seasons.

 Marant designed hidden heel high-top sneakers that lengthen legs and make feet look tiny remaining comfortable at the same time.
 They became the brand's most pervasive trend with a million copies sold.